Radiology-Morrison-lab-UCSF/modular-image-processing-system/README.md

 Run the system by running `./input/main.sh` and providing your dicoms in the way your input module expects.
 See Input below for more details on how this works with the default set up and other options.

 ## Default Stages

-The default stages are as follows
+The default stages are listed below.

+To debug these default modules, you can read outputs in ./input/nohup.out, or in log files added to your dicom directory.

 ### Input